-\paragraph{Backdoor Data Detection.} Prior work on backdoor data detection has either attempted to identify outliers directly in the input space \cite{gao2019strip} or analyzed the network response given the input.
-Peri et al. \cite{peri2020deep} utilize the deep features of inputs to help detect poisoning labels. \cite{chen2018detecting} discovered that normal and poisoned data yield different features in the last hidden layer's activations; \cite{tran2018spectral} proposed a new representation to classify benign and malicious samples; \cite{koh2017} computes influence functions to measure the effect of each input on the output.
-Other approaches include using input-saliency maps such as Grad-CAM to detect if a model only relies on a certain portion of input for its prediction \cite{chou2020}.
-Contrary to prior work, which focuses on mage space or the model response given an image input with ad-hoc designs, we examine backdoor data in the frequency domain, enabling a simple yet effective method to backdoor data detection.
+For backdoor data detection, prior work has either tried to identify outliers directly in the input space \cite{gao2019strip} or analyzed the network response given the input. \cite{peri2020deep} uses deep features of inputs to detect poisoning labels. \cite{chen2018detecting} found that normal and poisoned data yield different features in the last hidden layer activations; \cite{tran2018spectral} proposed a new representation to classify benign and malicious samples; \cite{koh2017} computes influence functions to measure each input's effect on the output. \cite{chou2020} uses input saliency maps like Grad-CAM to detect if a model only relies on a certain part of the input for prediction.
+Instead of focusing on model space or the model response given an image, we examine backdoor data in the frequency domain, enabling a simple but effective method to detect backdoor data.